|

 Weight (BW) :

-The BW EPD is an indicator of birth weight and calving
+BW EPD is an indicator trait for calving ease and is

-calving ease.
-Larger BW EPDs usually, but not always, indicate more calving
+Larger BW EPDs usually, but not always, indicate more calving difficulty.
+The

 Weaning